-Technological innovation for family beef cattle production in the South American Chaco.
+Technological innovation to transform family livestock farming in the South American Chaco.

 Context of the story